 Cypripedium PubescensYellow Lady's Slipper, Cypripidium Pubescens, Cyp

-Below are the strongest indications of Cypripedium Pubescens based on traditional homeopathic usage.
-Indications have not been reviewed by the FDA.
-If symptoms persist always consult a medical professional.
+Below are the main rubriks (i.e strongest indications or symptoms) of Cypripedium Pubescens in traditional homeopathic usage, not reviewed by the FDA.

 Child cries out at night; is wakeful and begins to laugh and play

 Headaches of elderly people and during climacteric.≡ show all authors ...